Why is oak used in winemaking?

 With red wine, we do things a little differently.
 We age our reds longer – from 15 to 18 months – depending on the style of wine.
 Reds have a lot more going on: we ferment the wines on skins and seeds to extract colour and tannin to give them their rich colour and texture.
 The longer the wine spends in barrel, with oxygen slowly coming in through the pores of the wood, the more the harsh acid breaks down and the more influence the tannins have.
 This can also introduce some beautiful dark chocolate, coffee and spice to the wine’s palate.
 To reiterate, different cooperages and different forests produce different profiles that can influence the final wine.
 So as winemakers, we’re constantly looking at how each barrel performs.

-We age our reds in a mixture of French and American oak to impart specific qualities, sometimes, specifically for our shiraz blends, using both oaks in the same wine.
-We age our Bill Bailey Shiraz Cabernet Sauvignon, for example, in French and American oak for 18 months.
+We age our reds in French oak to impart specific qualities.
+We age our Bill Bailey Shiraz Cabernet Sauvignon, for example, in French oak for 18 months.